weizhongli/cdhit-web-server/README.md

             AllowOverride None
         </Directory>

+for some version of Apache2, you may need to cd /etc/apache2/mods-enabled; ln -s ../mods-available/cgid* .

 3) download most up to date cd-hit and compile
 4) download NCBI blast+ package
 5) Edit cgi-bin/server-config
+6) READ output.README
+   to create a symbolic to a job dir (e.g. ln -s /path_to_job_dir output)
+7) some perl modules maybe no longer standard for some Linux e.g. Switch.pm. try sudo apt-get install libswitch-perl